yousha-waja/taxi-queue-app-uj-2023/readme.md

 Please **read through all** the instructions before starting to code.

 Spend the **first 30 minutes** of your Solo Code session on planning.
 Create a Kanban board.
+Email a link of it to `uj-mentors@projectcodex.co`

 There are 2 versions of the Taxi Queue Widget - one with *no API* and the other *with an API*.

 You need to to do both. **But do the one without the API first.**

+Use `RestClient` to test your API endpoints - add the `.http` you use to git & push it to GitHub.

+The `migrations` folder contains the required database scripts and it creates a `taxi_queue` table with two columns `passenger_queue_count` and `taxi_queue_count`.

 ## Run the app locally